All Episodes

 My little speck on that timeline coincides when science has invented the cochlear implant, which allows 100% deaf people to hear.

-And particularly in speech, you know, again in a loud noisy areas, uh restaurants, and that's it becomes very, very difficult because the thing just amplifies all the noise it hears.
+Again, in loud, noisy areas, restaurants, and that becomes very, very difficult because the thing just amplifies all the noise it hears.

-And uh if if you're in a restaurant with uh a couple other people, the other people's voices are much louder than the two you're trying to hear.
+And if you're in a restaurant with a couple other people, the other people's voices are much louder than the two you're trying to hear.

-But in a situation like this one-on-one speech, uh it's not normal as it was, but it's it's miraculous.
+But in a situation like this, one-on-one speech, it's not normal as it was, but it's miraculous.

-And I i i but at there are times in those restaurants I just I lose my mind.
+But there are times in those restaurants, I just, I lose my mind.

 How many of you people can't sleep through the night because some noise wakes you up?